spa mustache log

 Installation of GoAccess

 GoAccess is adapted to work on many systems with various types of logs.
-I assume that we have a distribution with Debian/Ubuntu repositories and an Apache2 server.
+I assume that we have arch linux and an Apache2 server.
 In this case, we will use the following commands for installing GoAccess:

 The configuration involves cutting out comments from the configuration file /etc/goaccess.conf at the lines containing entries: